xtr0d3m0n/Sim80x-STM32-HAL-library/README.md

 # Sim80x-STM32-HAL-library
 STM32 HAL based library for SIM80x devices.
-This Library is heavily based on this https://github.com/nimaltd/Sim800_V2 All credit goes to the original authur
+This Library is heavily based on this https://github.com/nimaltd/Sim800_V2 All credit goes to the original author.

 Use Keil MDK and CubeMX To generate the base code with RTOS enabled.
 1) Enable FreeRTOS.